Murder of Yingying Zhang: Legal proceedings

 Christensen's trial began in June 2019 with his attorney, George Taseff, admitting in the opening statements that Christensen killed Zhang and he was on "trial for his life" because he could face the death penalty.
 Evidence was provided that before Christensen abducted Zhang, he had posed as an undercover police officer and attempted to abduct graduate student Emily Hogan.
 He asked Hogan to get into his car, she refused, and he drove off.
 Hogan reported this to the police and posted about the incident on social media.
 After picking up Zhang later that morning and taking her back to his apartment, Christensen choked, raped, and stabbed her in his bedroom before dragging her to his bathroom where he beat her with a baseball bat and decapitated her.

-On June 24, 2019, the 12-member jury deliberated for less than two hours before returning its verdict.
+On June 24, 2019, the jury deliberated for less than two hours before returning its verdict.
 Christensen was found guilty of one count of kidnapping resulting in death and two counts of making false statements to agents of the Federal Bureau of Investigation.
 During sentencing deliberations, the jury could not unanimously agree to sentence Christensen to death.
 As a result, he was sentenced to life in prison without the possibility of parole on July 18, 2019.

 Following the trial, prosecutors revealed information about Zhang's remains that Christensen divulged through his attorneys in November 2018 under an immunity agreement.
 The day after he killed Zhang, Christensen claimed he put Zhang's dismembered body in three separate garbage bags which he then disposed of in the dumpster outside of his apartment.
 Over the next two days, Christensen claimed he disposed of Zhang's personal belongings in various dumpsters in the Champaign-Urbana area.
 The dumpster in which Christensen placed Zhang's remains was emptied three days later and the contents taken to a private landfill in Vermilion County, compacted at least twice, spread over an area fifty yards wide, and subsequently buried under thirty feet of garbage.
 Recovery of Zhang's remains would be difficult and a search for her remains has not begun.
 In October 2019, Christensen was transferred to FTC Oklahoma City for evaluation and processing.
 In early December 2019, Christensen reported to USP McCreary in Pine Knot, Kentucky to begin serving his life sentence.
 Christensen was transferred to USP Coleman II in Florida in early 2020.

 Memorials

 On October 11, 2018, a memorial garden was dedicated in honor of Zhang at the corner of North Goodwin Avenue and West Clark Street.
 Designed by Phyllis Williams and Christina Nordholm, the garden consists of pathways’ stones that were designed to disappear leading to a bench, a weeping cherry tree and a memorial stone.
-As Zhang's remains were never recovered, a box containing her clothes were buried in the garden.
+As Zhang's remains were never recovered, a box containing her clothes was buried in the garden.